mustansarfiaz/PS-ARM/README.md

 ## References
 Our code is based on [SeqNet](https://github.com/serend1p1ty/SeqNet) repository.
-We thank them for releasing their strong baseline code.
+We thank them for releasing their baseline code.